-2 Definition of institutional convergence
+3 Definition of institutional convergence

 Before defining "institutional convergence", we need to clarify what is meant by "institutional".
 This could either mean that there is convergence in institutions so that the types and structure of institutions become more and more similar.
 Alternatively, institutional convergence implies convergence in terms of institutional development levels (or institutional quality, as it is sometimes called).
 The former meaning does not imply desirable or "good" institutions.
 The latter does not necessarily mean that the institutions are of the same structure, but that they are conducive to a commonly agreed objective, for example, economic growth.
 However, both meanings rely on the word "institution" so that we first have to clarify what institutions are.
 Several widely accepted definitions of the term "institution" exist.
-We follow the prominent approach of Douglass C. North who stated that "[i]nstitutions are the rules of the game in a society" (North 1990, p.
-3).
+We follow the prominent approach of Douglass C. North who stated that "[i]nstitutions are the rules of the game in a society" (North 1990: 3).
 He distinguishes between formal and informal institutions and recognizes that enforcement is essential for their functioning.

 Within the field of growth and development economics, there is no overall accepted definition of institutions.
 Some base their analysis on the narrow definition of Douglass C. North, whereas others choose a wider definition that includes organizations, and yet others, do not explain their conception of institutions at all.
-In sum, this makes it difficult to compare the results of the studies (Jütting 2003, p.
-9).
+In sum, this makes it difficult to compare the results of the studies (Jütting 2003: 9).
 Many growth economists are less interested in the concrete type of an institution, and more on how institutions are conducive to economic growth.
 Usually, this is called institutional quality, institutional development level or governance.
 Based on their definition of governance, Kaufmann et al. (2010) develop the Worldwide Governance Indicators (WGI) that are widely used within the growth and development literature.

 The term "convergence" is derived from the verb "to converge" and describes "[a] movement directed toward or terminating in the same point" (OED Online 2015) in the general language.
 In economics, the term "convergence" refers to the general question of whether there is a tendency that differences between countries disappear over time.
 In the history of economic thought, the notion of convergence has changed.
-In the 1950s and early 1960s, the question was whether capitalist and socialist economies would converge from an institutional perspective.
-Nowadays the term refers to the economic growth theory, specifically to the question of diminishing per capita output differences across countries (Durlauf, Johnson 2008).
+In the 1950s and early 1960s, the question was whether capitalist and socialist economics would converge from an institutional perspective.
+Nowadays the term refers to the economic growth theory, specifically to the question of diminishing per capita output differences across countries (Durlauf and Johnson 2008).

-There are several definitions of convergence in the economic growth literature (the presentation is following Durlauf and Johnson 2008):
+There are several definitions of convergence (the presentation is following Durlauf and Johnson 2008):

-- unconditional β -convergence,
+- unconditional $\beta$ -convergence,

-- conditional β -convergence and
+- conditional $\beta$ -convergence and

 - σ-convergence.

-The β -convergence models the relationship between initial per-capita income and subsequent growth.
-Two countries experience convergence if the country with lower initial income grows faster than the other, regardless of other factors that could influence growth (unconditional β -convergence) or controlling for other possible determinants of the growth rate (conditional β -convergence). σ -convergence measures whether the variance of per-capita income across countries is shrinking or not.
-A reduction in the variance is defined as σ -convergence.
+Although these are general concept, we illustrate the three types of convergence by their use in the economic growth literature, which, we suppose, most economists are familiar with.
+The $\beta$ -convergence models the relationship between initial per-capita income and subsequent growth.
+Two countries experience convergence if the country with lower initial income grows faster than the other, regardless of other factors that could influence growth (unconditional $\beta$ -convergence) or controlling for other possible determinants of the growth rate (conditional $\beta$ -convergence). $\sigma$ -convergence measures whether the variance of per-capita income across countries is shrinking or not.
+A reduction in the variance is defined as $\sigma$ -convergence.
 Both concepts of convergence are purely statistical.
-Moreover, there is no necessary relationship between them. β -convergence is compatible with a constant cross-sectional variance of per-capita income over time, and the presence of σ -convergence does not necessarily indicate catching-up in a country's per-capita income.
+Moreover, there is no necessary relationship between them. $\beta$ -convergence is compatible with a constant cross-sectional variance of per-capita income over time, and the presence of $\sigma$ -convergence does not necessarily indicate catching-up in a country's per-capita income.